TechniqueSoftware/Code-challenge/README.md

 ```

 ## Code Challenge Instructions
+The server you are currently running contains two endpoints checkins and members.
+The checkins end point contains checkins for 10 locations from 2018-01-01 to 2018-04-01.
+The members end point contains all the members for each location and their membership type.

 For this challenge you will need to answer the following questions

 1. What is the busiest hour in the day for checkins across all locations?